 For my next blog I want to write about fair pay rates for Filipinos.
 However, before I do this I need to write about the geography and day-to-day life in the Philippines.
 This is because it is a country of great diversity – and the pay rates, cost of living, expectations and daily life experience varies significantly from place to place.

-Out of a country of close to 100 million, only 20 million live in Manila and of them, probably less than 25% of them have ‘western-style’ jobs that involve regular hours, regular pay packets, annual leave, sick leave entitlements and so on.
+Out of a country of close to 100 million, only 20 million live in Manila and of them, probably less than 25 per cent of them have ‘western-style’ jobs that involve regular hours, regular pay packets, annual leave, sick leave entitlements and so on.

 There are huge differences across the rest of the archipelago (there are 7106 islands in the Philippines at high tide).